ECCO-GROUP/ECCO-v4-Python-Tutorial/Cloud_Setup/JPL_setup_instructions.md

 The script will ask if you want to move the git repo and change its ownership.
 Answer **Y** and enter **jpluser** for user name.

 Once the script is completed, you should be able to ssh into your new instance.
-You can close the SSM window and from your machine's terminal window, connect to the instance's *private* IPv4 address (given on the AWS instance summary page).
+You can close the SSM window and from your machine's terminal window, connect to the instance's *private* IPv4 address (given on the AWS instance summary page) with user name **jpluser**.
 For example, if the private IPv4 address is 100.104.70.37, then:

 ```
-ssh -i "~/.ssh/aws_ec2_jupyter.pem" ec2-user@100.104.70.37 -L 9889:localhost:9889
+ssh -i "~/.ssh/aws_ec2_jupyter.pem" jpluser@100.104.70.37 -L 9889:localhost:9889
 ```

 The `-L` option indicates a tunnel from the local machine's port 9889 to the instance's port 9889; this will be used later to open Jupyterlab through your local machine's web browser.